ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_android/guide.en-gb.md

 **Find out how to configure an Email Pro account on Android, via the Gmail app.**

 > [!warning]
-> OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
-You are therefore responsible for ensuring they function correctly.
 >
+> OVHcloud provides services for which you are responsible with regard to their configuration and management.
+It is therefore your responsibility to ensure that they function correctly.
+>
-> This guide is designed to assist you in common tasks as much as possible.
-Nevertheless, we recommend contacting a [specialised provider](/links/partner) and/or the software publisher for the service if you encounter any difficulties.
-We will not be able to assist you ourselves.
+> This guide is designed to help you with common tasks.
+Nevertheless, we recommend contacting a [specialist provider](/links/partner) or the software publisher if you encounter any difficulties.
+OVHcloud cannot provide you with technical support in this regard.
 You can find more information in the "Go further" section of this guide.
 >

 ## Requirements

-- You must have an [Email Pro](/links/email-pro) solution.
+- You have an [Email Pro](/links/email-pro) solution.
-- You need to have the Gmail app installed on your device.
+- You have the Gmail app installed on your device.
 You can install the app from the Google Play Store.
-- You need to have the required credentials for the email address you would like to configure.
+- You have the required credentials for the email account you would like to configure.

 > [!primary]
 >
-> This guide was written using a device that uses Android version 13.
+> This guide was created using a device with Android version 13.

-## In practice
+## Instructions

 ### How to add your email account